 Choose one area of interest that provides an intersection between something you love, something you are GOOD at, and something people will pay you for.
 Sometimes this means leaving some of our passions as hobbies – and that’s ok.
 In fact that’s GREAT!
 We all need more than just our business to maintain our sanity.
 If the passion that you absolutely MUST turn into your career won’t get you paid directly with clients, you may need to bite the bullet and find a job that lets you do it.
 Working with an organization that already offers the services you want to offer is a great way to do work you love without having to worry about how you’ll pay your rent.

-Bad advice #2: If it’s not a HELL YEAH, don’t do it.
+Bad advice #2: If it’s not a HELL YES, don’t do it.

 What to do instead:

 Get over it, and get used to it.
 Really, that’s some of the best advice I can give you.
 Sometimes business is just business.
 It’s WORK.
 And while it’s still awesome work that lets you help a lot of people and do something you enjoy, it’s still work.
-Find ways to make the crap work FUN.
-Play your favorite album and see if you can get all your social media scheduled before it ends.
-Do sets of 50 jumping jacks in between lines of bookeeping.
-Make it fun.
-And if all else fails, hire it out.
 Eventually you will want to get to a point where you are hiring out anything that you a) don’t want to know or b) don’t know how to do, and I understand that we don’t all start with that kind of money to invest.
 But even early on in your business, if you find a task wearing on you and sucking all your energy and time, it’s MORE than worth it to pay someone else to take it off your plate.
 And for everything else, get used to the fact that there will always be parts of your business that you don’t love.
 Let go of the expectation that everything needs to feel good.
+EVEN YOUR NICHE.
+There is so much freedom in just choosing SOMETHING to get started with, rather than agonizing for months or years for the PERFECT thing.

 Bad advice #3: You need to be different